immense/Remotely/README.md

 # Remotely
 A remote control and remote scripting solution, built with .NET Core, SignalR Core, and WebRTC.

+> **From the Developer**: Remotely has become a second full-time job, one for which I don't get paid.
+Every time I try to get back into it, I burn out quickly.
+I will no longer be responding to emails, offering free support, or accepting feature requests.
+Development will be indefinitely suspended, for the most part.

 [![Build Status](https://dev.azure.com/translucency/Remotely/_apis/build/status/Remotely-ReleaseBuild?branchName=master)](https://dev.azure.com/translucency/Remotely/_build/latest?definitionId=17&branchName=master)
 [![Donate](https://www.paypalobjects.com/webstatic/en_US/i/buttons/pp-acceptance-small.png)](https://paypal.me/translucency)